Brunch & Batter

 📖Recipe

-Close-up of a blended cottage cheese bowl with fruit and nuts on top.
+Close up of a cottage cheese breakfast bowl with strawberries on top.

 Blended Cottage Cheese Breakfast Bowls

 Looking for a quick and nutritious breakfast that packs a ton of protein?
-These blended cottage cheese breakfast bowls are loaded with cottage cheese that's been whipped to a fluffy consistency, then topped with fruit, nuts, or whatever you want.
-It's a delicious and customizable breakfast that is perfect for busy mornings!
+These Blended Cottage Cheese Breakfast Bowls are loaded with cottage cheese that's been whipped to a fluffy consistency, then topped with fruit, nuts, or whatever you like.

 Prevent your screen from going dark